 What we don’t: Heavy and expensive.

-The 24-70mm f/2.8 GM is the lens that made Sony’s full-frame mirrorless cameras truly competitive with Canon and Nikon DSLRs.
+The 24-70mm f/2.8 GM is the lens that made Sony’s full-frame mirrorless cameras truly competitive with Canon and Nikon.
 For Sony FE, first came the mediocre Sony 28-70mm f/3.5-5.6, then the decent Sony 24-70mm f/4, but neither was up to professional standards at this crucial focal length range.
-Enter the 24-70mm f/2.8 GM, which was released last year and is super sharp, creates superb bokeh, and is extremely well built.
+Enter the 24-70mm f/2.8 GM, which is super sharp, creates superb bokeh, and is extremely well built.
 All things considered, it may be the best 24-70mm f/2.8 on the market from any brand.

 If you’re looking for the top FE zoom in terms of optical quality, the 24-70mm f/2.8 GM is it.
 But this lens does have its shortcomings.
-The first is price—$2,200 makes it considerably more costly than either the Canon 24-70mm f/2.8 ($1,749) or Nikon 24-70mm f/2.8 ($1,797).
+The first is price—$2,000 makes it considerably more costly than either the Canon 24-70mm f/2.8 or Nikon 24-70mm f/2.8.
 It’s also heavier than either of those two lenses at a whopping 31.3 ounces.
-On a compact camera like the Sony a7R II, it definitely feels like a bulky piece of glass.
-But the 24-70mm f/2.8 GM more than makes up for it with image quality, which is the reason it has become the premier FE-mount lens.
+On a compact camera like the Sony a7R IV, it definitely can feel like a bulky piece of glass.
+But the 24-70mm f/2.8 GM more than makes up for it with image quality, which is the reason it is the premier FE-mount lens.

 See the Sony 24-70mm f/2.8 GM